Skip to navigation Skip to content

 Qualifying as a farmer

-- the farm enterprise has significant commercial purpose or character and is in Australia
+• has significant commercial purpose or character

-- they are aged 16 years or over (partnered customers must be over the age of consent in their State or Territory)
+• be aged 16 years or over (partnered customers must be over the age of consent in their State or Territory)

-- they are willing to enter into and comply with a Financial Improvement Agreement (FIA), or they have an existing FIA
+• be willing to enter into and comply with a Financial Improvement Agreement (FIA), or they have an existing FIA

 Qualifying as the partner of a farmer

-- are a member of a couple and their partner qualifies for FHA as a farmer Note: the farmer does not have to claim or receive FHA for their partner to claim and be eligible for FHA
+• are a member of a couple and their partner qualifies for FHA as a farmer.
+Note: the farmer does not have to claim or receive FHA for their partner to claim and be eligible for FHA

 Right or interest in land